astroML/astroML/doc/user_guide/density_estimation.rst

 The Knuth bins on the left do a good job of representing the underlying structure of the data.
-The Bayesian Blocks on the right capture most of the same features, but notice that the outer regions (where the variability of the density goes down) are represented by very wide bins.
+The Bayesian Blocks on the right capture most of the same features, but notice that the lack of density variation in the outer regions is recognized by the Bayesian blocks procedure, which settles on very wide bins in these regions.

-The utility of the Bayesian Blocks approach goes beyond simple data representation, however.
-The bins can be shown to be optimal in a quantitative sense, meaning that the histogram becomes a powerful statistical measure.
-For example, if data comes from a uniform distribution, the Bayesian blocks representation will represent it with a single wide bin.
+The utility of the Bayesian blocks approach goes beyond simple data representation, however: the bins can be shown to be optimal in a quantitative sense, meaning that the histogram becomes a powerful statistical measure.
+For example, if the data is consistent with a uniform distribution, the Bayesian blocks representation will reflect this by choosing a single wide bin.

 References
 ~~~~~~~~~~